 Picking the Right Wireless Earphones

-Apple’s AirPods are a great choice for iPhone users since they pair by proximity, use Apple’s Lightning port for charging, and communicate via the low-energy W1 standard.
+Apple’s AirPods are a great choice for iPhone users since they pair by proximity, use Apple’s Lightning port for charging, can connect to two devices at once, and communicate via the low-energy W1 standard.
 But they’re not the only wireless earphones and headphones that can do this.

 If you’ve had enough of AirPods, check out the best AirPods alternatives.
 If you want AirPods with advanced features like active noise cancellation, consider buying AirPods Pro.
 Our comparison of AirPods and AirPods Pro can help you decide if you should upgrade to the latter.